VladimirKalachikhin/gpsdPROXY/README.md

 Normally, the gpspPROXY works with **gpsd** on the same or the other machine.
 In this case, the data is the most complete and reliable.

 #### VenusOS
-The gpsdPROXY can work in VenusOS v2.80~38 or above.
+The **gpsdPROXY** can work in VenusOS v2.80~38 or above.
 Or get data from any version via LAN.
 To do this, you need to enable "MQTT on LAN" feature.
 On VenusOS remote console go Settings -> Services -> MQTT on LAN (SSL) and Enable.

 ##### limitations
 * VenusOS does not provide depth and AIS services.
 * The data provided by VenusOS are not reliable enough, so be careful.

 #### Signal K
-The gpsdPROXY can get data from Signal K local or via LAN.
-If it possible, gpsdPROXY find Signal K by yourself via zeroconf service or jast on standard port.
+The **gpsdPROXY** can get data from Signal K local or via LAN.
+If it possible, **gpsdPROXY** find Signal K by yourself via zeroconf service or jast on standard port.

 ##### Limitations
-Indeed, SignalK can be used from gpsdPROXY only local.
+Indeed, SignalK can be used from **gpsdPROXY** only local.
 Via LAN it's odd.

 ### Collision detections
-The gpsdPROXY tries to determine the possibility of a collision according to the adopted simplified collision model based on the specified detection distance and the probability of deviations from the course.
+The **gpsdPROXY** tries to determine the possibility of a collision according to the adopted simplified collision model based on the specified detection distance and the probability of deviations from the course.
 ![collision model](screenshots/s1.jpeg)<br>
 Output collisions data contains a list of mmsi and position of vessels that have a risk of collision.
 The [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map) highlights such vessels on the map and indicates the direction to them on self cursor.
 For the Collision detector to work correctly, you must specify the boat parameters in _params.php_.

 ### MOB info
-The gpsdPROXY supports the exchange of "man overboard" information between connected clients.
+The **gpsdPROXY** supports the exchange of "man overboard" information between connected clients.
 Output MOB data contains a GeoJSON-like object with MOB points and lines.
 In addition, there is a support for AIS Search and Rescue Transmitter (SART) messages AIS-MOB and AIS-EPIRB as a local MOB alarm.
 Besides, the [netAIS](https://github.com/VladimirKalachikhin/netAIS) alarm and MOB messages also supported.

+### Following the route
+In response to the command `?WPT={"action":"start","wayFileName":"fileName.gpx"};` the **gpsdPROXY** loads the file *fileName.gpx* and searches for a \<rte\> object with the text "current" in the \<cmt\> field.
+If this, the **gpsdPROXY** finds the \<wpt\> closest to the current position in this \<rte\>,  and makes it the current waypoint.
+The **gpsdPROXY** makes sure that the current position is no further than the specified distance from the waypoint and, when it is reached, determines the next waypoint.
+The result is given to clients subscribed to the "WPT" messages as object {"class" : "WPT"}.
+You can cancel following with the command `?WPT={"action":"cancel"};`
+Control: `?WPT={"action":"nextWPT"};`, `?WPT={"action":"prevWPT"};`
+If the file *fileName.gpx* does not contain a \<rte\> object with the text "current" in the \<cmt\> field, then will take the \<wpt\>'s, starting from the one marked as "current" if it is.
+If there are no \<wpt\>'s, the last \<rte\> will be used.

 ## Compatibility
-Linux, PHP<8.
+Linux, PHP\<8.
 The cretinous decisions made at PHP 8 do not allow the **gpsdPROXY** to work at PHP 8, and I do not want to follow these decisions.

 ## Install
 Just copy files to any dir and configure.

 ## Configure
 See _params.php_

+### Authorisation
+A simple authorization system is designed to divide users into those who have access to all features and those whose possibilities are limited.
+The limitations are that there is no access to the next commands:

+* `CONNECT`
+* `UPDATE`
+* `WPT`

+You can specify a list of addresses or/and subnets from which full access is allowed (white list) or, conversely, a list of addresses and subnets from which full access is prohibited (black list).
+See `params.php` for details.

 ## Usage
 ```